brandonkal/inkjet/README.md

 This is useful when [running inkjet within a script](#running-inkjet-from-within-a-script "Running Inkjet from within a script").
 This variable allows us to call `$INK command` instead of `inkjet --inkfile <path> command` inside scripts so that they can be location-agnostic (not care where they are called from).
 This is especially handy for global inkfiles which you may call from anywhere.

-**`$INKJET`**

-This is similar to `INK` above, except it always resolves to the original `inkjet.md` file.
-For instance, You may have some common scripts in the project's main `inkjet.md` file and call those scripts in imported `inkjet.md` files throughout the project.
-Note that if you call the imported inkfile directly, it will resolve the same as `$INK` above.
-For this reason, you will see different behavior depending on where you call the script.

 **`$INK_DIR`**

 This variable is an absolute path to the inkfile's parent directory.
 Having the parent directory available allows us to load files relative to the inkfile itself, which can be useful when you have commands that depend on other external files.

-**`$INKJET_DIR`**

-This is much like `INK_DIR` except it always resolves to the main `inkjet.md` file's parent directory.

-**`$INKET_IMPORTED`**

-A helper utility that is set to "true" if the script was imported by another `inkjet.md` file.

 **`$NO_COLOR`**